pensjonatus/flash-fiction/blog/the-gorilla-act.md

 ---
-title: 'The Gorilla Act'
+title: The Gorilla Act
 date: '2013-04-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Lucy was eight when she saw the Gorilla Act.
 She went with her mom and her